algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 ## An  example application

- One example of a complicated probability function arises when considering a physical system of $$N$$ number of particles.
+One example of a complicated probability function arises when considering a physical system of $$N$$ particles.
 These could be atoms, molecules, or even star systems!
 For such systems, we can usually describe the __potential energy__ {{ "potential_energy_wiki" | cite }} of the system as a function of the coordinates of all particles, $$\mathbf{x}$$,